-The uncertainty and volatility surrounding global economic conditions could have an impact on clients' ability to pay their suppliers, such as the Company, in the event they are unable to access the capital markets to fund their existing or new projects.
+The uncertainty and volatility surrounding global economic conditions could impact demand for the Company's services or have an impact on clients' ability to pay their suppliers, such as the Company, in the event they are unable to access the capital markets to fund their existing or new projects.
 These conditions could make it difficult for clients to accurately forecast and plan future business trends and activities, thereby causing clients to slow spending on the Company's services or seek contract terms more favourable to them.
 Any of these disruptions could adversely affect the Company's revenue, cash flow and profitability.